 Not all pets are washed in the same way and some animals hate being washed.
+Bunny rabbits hate being washed so you need to really think about how you are going to clean your bunny and if it’s really necessary.

 Still, sometimes cleaning your pet rabbit is absolutely necessary.
+When it is necessary, I recommend doing spot cleaning and not dunking the whole rabbit in a bath.

 Just like cats, rabbits will panic in the water as they feel vulnerable.
 Panicked rabbits can easily fracture a limb or even their spine.
 A rabbit with a wet coat can also get so cold that it will suffer from hypothermia, a life-threatening condition.